 Batu Caves, the most popular religious site in Selangor especially during the annual Hindu festival, Thaipusam.
 Beside a a steep 272 steps climb up to the temple cave, the statue of The Hindu God, Lord Murugan outside of Batu Caves attracts thousands of people to Batu Caves during the Thaipusam Festival.
 Non Hindu also come during Thaipusam to witness the colorful kavadis and its devoted kavadi-beader.
 The festival last the whole day.

-Pulau Sipadan (Sipadan Island) is one of the most beautiful scuba diving spots in the world.
+Pulau Sipadan (Sipadan Island) is one of the most beautiful scuba diving spots in the world, located in the east coast of Sabah.
 Due to the island formed by living corals, there are many exotic species can be spotted like reef fish, sea turtles and hammerhead sharks.
 Since 2005, Sipadan has become a protected area and all all lodging and diving restrictions have been enforced in order to help protecting this exceptional marine and land ecosystems.

-The Cameron Highlands is one of Malaysia’s largest hill resort, sitting 1500 metres above sea level.
+The Cameron Highlands is one of Malaysia’s largest hill resort, sitting 1500 metres above sea level, located in the state of Pahang.
 Characterised by a refreshing temperature climate between 10°C to 21°C, it is made up of beautiful tea plantations, strawberry farms, butterfly gardens, flower greenhouses, Victorian looking cosy little cottages and etc. Cameron Highlands is surely an irresistible travel destination.

 Mount Kinabalu is the tallest mountain in Malaysia at 4,092.5m above the sea level.
 It is situated in Kinabalu National Park, 88km (2-3hours drive) from Kota Kinabalu, Sabah and is accorded in The UNESCO World Heritage listing.
 Although climbing the mountain is not easy without any planning but will definitely promise you an unforgettable experience ever.
 The view from the summit is unparalleled and well worth all the hardships you had to endure during the hike up.